NateDhaliwal/natedhaliwal.github.io/blog/_drafts/My-Raspberry-Pi-as-a-VSCode-Tunnel.md

 #### Remote Host
 Remote host works a bit differently.
 From my understanding, it basically hosts a whole VSCode environment onto localhost/host IP.
 I didn't choose this because I didn't want a HTTP IP address to be the URL.

+## Final choice
+So, I eventually went with a tunnel.